Darcyddx/darcyddx.github.io/_services/services.md

 <!-- Paper Reviewing====== -->

 <h2>Review</h2>
-I regularly review technical papers for the following conferences.
+I have reviewed technical papers for the following conferences.

 **Conferences**:
 * The International Conference on Learning Representations (ICLR 2026)